E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 R0, SW0, and SW1 were configured to send Syslog messages to the management server.

-Example configuration:

 ```cisco
 logging <SYSLOG-SERVER-IP>
 ```

-Centralized logging allows events from multiple devices to be viewed from one location rather than checking the local log on each device individually.
+This allows events from multiple network devices to be collected in one location instead of checking each device individually.

 ---

 ## SNMP Configuration

-SNMP was configured on the network devices so the management system could retrieve device information remotely.
+SNMP was configured on the network devices so the management server could retrieve device and interface information.

-The configuration allows the management server to monitor information such as device identity, interfaces, and operational status.

-Example configuration:

 ```cisco
 snmp-server community <COMMUNITY> ro
 ```

-Read-only access was used so the management system could retrieve information without modifying device configuration.
+Read-only access allows the management server to monitor device information without allowing configuration changes through SNMP.

 ---